 - 94% identified important goals and increased fulfillment

 - 76% increased motivation by tracking progress toward goals

 - 57% improved their moods by keeping a gratitude list in the a)plan app

 These are tangible, proven results.
 Coaching is a vehicle to more engaged and fulfilled employees, which leads to improved retention.
-Considering the massive impacts that engagement and retention have on a business, it’s no wonder why coaching is transforming organizations – both culturally and fiscally!
+Considering the massive impacts that engagement and retention have on a business, it’s no wonder why coaching is transforming organizations.
+The ROI of coaching is strong as ever, both culturally and financially!